 Is Catnip Bad for Cats to Eat?

-If your cat has decided to take a nibble at catnip plants you’re growing or eaten a commercial bag of prepared catnip, then there is no real risk you need to worry about.
+If your cat has decided to take a nibble at catnip plants you’re growing or eaten a commercial bag of prepared catnip, there is no real risk you need to worry about.
 Catnip is safe for your cat to consume in small amounts, and they will still get to experience the positive side effects unless they are eating large quantities of catnip regularly.

 The catnip plant may even have anti-diarrheal properties, so small amounts of catnip can help improve your cat’s digestion.
 However, if your cat eats a large portion of catnip, it may experience adverse effects such as vomiting and diarrhea, which may need medical treatment.